-The 34982 is designed to operate from 4.0 V to 28 V on the VPWR pin.
+The 34984 is designed to operate from 4.0 V to 28 V on the VPWR pin.
 Characteristics are provided from 6.0 V to 20 V for the device.
 The VPWR pin supplies power to internal regulator, analog, and logic circuit blocks.
 The VDD supply is used for serial peripheral interface (SPI) communication in order to configure and diagnose the device.
 This IC architecture provides a low quiescent current sleep mode.
 Applying VPWR and VDD to the device will place the device in the Normal mode.
 The device will transit to Fail-safe mode in case of failures on the SPI (watchdog timeout).

-HIGH-SIDE SWITCH: HS
+HIGH-SIDE SWITCH: HS[0:1]

-This pin is the high-side output controlling multiple loads with high inrush current, as well as motors and all types of resistive and inductive loads.
-This N-channel MOSFET with a 2.0 mΩ RDS(on) is self-protected and presents extended diagnostics in order to detect load disconnections and short-circuit fault conditions.
-The HS output is actively clamped during a turn-off of inductive loads.
+Those pins are the high-side outputs controlling multiple loads with high inrush current, as well as motors and all types of resistive and inductive loads.
+This N-channel MOSFET with 4.0 mΩ RDS(on), is self-protected and each N-channel presents extended diagnostics in order to detect load disconnections and short-circuit fault conditions.
+The HS[0:1] outputs are actively clamped during a turn-off of inductive loads.